zeke-xie/deep-learning-dynamics-paper-list/README.md

 # deep-learning-dynamics-paper-list

-This is a list of peer-reviewed representative papers on deep learning dynamics (optimization dynamics of neural networks).
+This is a list of peer-reviewed representative papers on deep learning dynamics (training/optimization dynamics of neural networks).
 We hope to enjoy the grand adventure of exploring deep learning dynamics with more researchers.
 Corrections and suggestions are welcomed.

 # Introduction